 - Adding interactivity, such as a price slider to see different scale options, gives visitors something to play with, which ultimately makes them stay on the page longer.
 Onfleet’s slider also selects the pricing plan based on how far the visitor drags the slide.

 - Both the CTA and the pricing slider are above the fold.
 Incorporating CTAs above the fold makes them stand out, thus making it easier for users to convert.

 - Colors are bright and contrast well with the simple dark background.

-- Any type of unlimited/enterprise plan should include a “Contact us for pricing” tag rather than list a static, large number that could scare off potential customers.
+- Any type of unlimited/enterprise plan should include a “Contact Us for Pricing” CTA rather than list a static, large number that could scare off potential customers.

-- Sometimes having too many choices can overcomplicate things, thus increasing bounce rate and/or giving visitors analysis paralysis, in which too many decisions prevent someone from taking an action.
+- Sometimes, having too many choices can overcomplicate things, thus increasing bounce rates and/or giving visitors analysis paralysis, in which too many decisions prevent someone from taking an action.
 Fewer is better—three is typically the standard number of plans that should be showcased on pricing pages.